afrl-rq/OpenUxAS-SoI/README.md

 Agreement Verion 1.3.

-# Quick Start (only if you already have Ubuntu 16.04 installed):
+# Quick Start (only if you already have Ubuntu 16.04 LTS installed!!):

 Try: